wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Debian/manuals/create-debian-sbuild-chroots.md

 ## What is a chroot

-From what I understood its like some kind of "VM" that uses the host Kernel.
+From what I understood its like some kind of "VM" that uses the host Kernel, this is named a "chroot".
 But that's not really that is more like an environment where the OS root directory "/" is reset to some folder on you system.
+But for some reason I noticed they affect your host filesystem.

-You can read more about it on [Debian wiki](https://wiki.debian.org/chroot) [fr](https://wiki.debian.org/fr/Chroot) and on [Wikipedia](https://en.wikipedia.org/wiki/Chroot)
+You can read more about it on [Debian wiki](https://wiki.debian.org/chroot) [fr](https://wiki.debian.org/fr/Chroot) and on [Wikipedia](https://wikipedia.org/wiki/Chroot)

 ## Setup the chroots